tcarleton/stagg/README.md

 sorted into bins and then weighted by the `overlay_weights` provided and aggregated, here, to the county level.
-Here we specify bins, in degrees Celsius, from negative infinity to 0, 0 to 2.5, 2.5 to 5, 5 to 7.5, 7.5 to 10, and 10 to infinity by passing c(0, 2.5, 5, 7.5, 10) to bin_break.
+Here we specify bins, in degrees Celsius, from negative infinity to 0, 0 to 2.5, 2.5 to 5, 5 to 7.5, 7.5 to 10, and 10 to infinity by passing `c(0, 2.5, 5, 7.5, 10)` to
-`staggregate_bin` draws a bin between each pair of breaks, and adds edge bins that encompass all values below the minimum break and above the maximum break.
+`bin_break`. `staggregate_bin()` draws a bin between each pair of breaks, and adds edge bins that encompass all values below the minimum break and above the maximum break.

 #### Degree Days Transformation